 I acknowledge the Traditional Owners of the Wurundjeri country on which I live, and recognise their continuing connection to land, waters and culture.
 I pay my respects to their Elders past and present.

-Wendy Catling (she/her) is an Australian visual artist working primarily in photography.
+Wendy Catling (she/her) is a first generation Australian visual artist working primarily in photography.
 Her practice investigates social and cultural alienation as it is mediated through personal experience and memory.
 Engaging with archives and post-documentary methods, she examines human relationships through the material and textual traces of everyday life.
 Her work considers how environments and inscriptions articulate experiences of disconnection or trauma.
-Catling works across alternative and digital photography, archival material and installation.
+Catling works across alternative and digital photography, photobooks and installation.

-Wendy’s works have been shown in the UK, USA and Australia and are in collections at Victoria and Albert Museum, the National Gallery of Australia, Warrnambool Art Gallery, and in private collections.
+Wendy’s works have been shown in the UK, USA, Kuwait, Singapore and Australia and are in collections at Victoria and Albert Museum, the National Gallery of Australia, Warrnambool Art Gallery, and in private collections.
 She lives on the outskirts of Naarm, (Melbourne), surrounded by native bushland reserves with her partner who is a sound designer, and multimedia artist.

 Education: